makersmecca/Project-ShopSum/README.md

 <ul>
     <li>Easy Log-In: Sign up using your Email ID, Phone Number, or your Google account, seamlessly.</li>
     <li>QR Code Payment: Generate a QR Code for the calculated amount effortlessly every time.</li>
     <li>Privacy: ShopSum doesn’t require KYC Verification to use.
 Anyone can register and start using ShopSum.
-Check our <a href="https://letsshopsum.netlify.app/termsncons">T&C</a> for more details.</li>
+Check our <a href="https://letsshopsum.netlify.app/termsncons" rel="noopener noreferrer" target="_blank">T&C</a> for more details.</li>
     <li>Not just for business owners!
     ShopSum is perfect for individuals too.
 Imagine a group of friends going out, where one person pays the entire bill.
 With ShopSum, splitting the bill is a breeze.
 The person who paid can generate a QR code for their friends to scan and pay back their exact shares seamlessly.</li>
 </ul>